-In Materialize, identifiers are used to refer to elements of your SQL nodes like sources, views, and indexes.
+In Materialize, identifiers are used to refer to SQL elements like sources, views, and indexes.

 "fun_source_😀".
-When using double-quoted identifiers, the quotation marks are part of the identifer and must be used whenever referring to the element.
+When using double-quoted identifiers, the quotation marks are part of the identifier and must be used whenever referring to the element.

 Materialize is very permissive with letting users typical SQL keywords as identifiers (e.g.

 user).
-If Materialize cannot use a keyword as an identifer in a particular location, it throws a syntax error.
+If Materialize cannot use a keyword as an identifier in a particular location, it throws a syntax error.